Creating a new IP#

 Ranged Registers and Fields#

 Registers and fields can use a special n variable and the WHERE method to define an incrementing/repeating register/field.
+There is an option increase the address increment value by an additional parameter.
+This parameter must be in hexadecimal format as well.
 The syntax is WHERE n IS FROM <lower> TO <UPPER>, for example, for registers:

 REG